 SCANNING PROBE MICROSCOPY

-We currently have three SPMs, all equipped to perform single-molecule conductance measurements.
+We currently have four SPMs, all equipped to perform single-molecule conductance measurements.
 Our instruments are built by Keysight Technologies

-(formerly Agilent) and they have been modified with custom preamplifiers, arbitrary waveform generators and high-speed data acquisition boards to suit our needs.
+(formerly Agilent/MI) and they have been modified with custom preamplifiers, arbitrary waveform generators and high-speed data acquisition boards to suit our needs.
 We can investigate charge

 transport across molecular wires in the window between 10-8 and 102 G0 depending on the instrument and the technique.
 Our techniques and instrumentations,

 developed with our collaborators in Bristol University (Prof. W. Schwarzacher) uses both tunnelling and conductive atomic force probes.

-We have modules to perform measurements under controlled atmosphere, electrochemical environment and at high temperature.
+We have modules to perform measurements under controlled atmosphere, electrochemical environment, laser illumination and at high temperature.